 Safety and Etiquette When Surfing in Oregon

 When setting out for your trip, be sure to pack all the right gear.
-The water can be very, very cold, so a 4/3mm wetsuit is needed, as are booties.
-You might even need a hood for a little bit of extra warmth.
+The water can be very, very cold, so a 4/3mm wetsuit is needed, as are booties & gloves.
+I’d also recommend at least bringing a hoodie attachment as well.

 In terms of etiquette, you should follow some basic rules: